caktus/django-opendebates/DEPLOY.rst

 * We serve the static files from the Django processes in our web servers instead of using S3.

-(These might change, especially the not using S3 part, but they're correct at the time this is written.)

 Terms
 -----